sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 During the system warm-reboot restoration/reconciliation, the fdbsyncd is dependent on Intf, Vlan, Vrf, Vxlan Mgrs to complete their data restoration to kernel.
 Before fdbsyncd can program the MACs to the kernel it needs to wait for these subsystems data replay to kernel.
 Without this the kernel programming for fdbsyncd will fail.
 Subsequently if the FDB/VTEP info is not available in kernel/zebra for BGP to distribute to its peers, it will converge with premature info causing data-loss.
 To solve this dependency , we use a replay-done notification by each subsystem.
 The notification is passed between the subsystems by using the existing  WARM_RESTART_TABLE.
 A new state "replayed" in the data restoration flow  ( "state" = "replayed") is used by each subsystem to indicate it has replayed its data to kernel.

 The dependent subsystems use the WARM_RESTART_TABLE table to wait before attempting to program their info to the kernel.   fdbsyncd replays its info to kernel only after the data is replayed for Intf, Vlan, Vxlan and Vrf Mgrs.
-BGP is configured/started only when FDB has replayed all its data to kernel.
+BGP starts the session establishment with peers only when FDB has replayed all its data to kernel.

 There is also a requirement that the app_db entries are not modified by *syncd subsystems until the orchagent has reconciled its data after warm-reboot.
 To achieve this dependency, the *syncd applications which write data to the app_db wait till orchagent reports "reconciled" status in the WARM_RESTART_TABLE.

 fpmsyncd and fdbsyncd also need to wait for some time for the BGP protocol to converge and populate the routing info from peers, before they can reconcile their respective app_db entries.
 Hence they start a fixed 120 seconds timer once BGP is started.
 Once this timer expires and orchagent is reconciled, they start the app_db reconciliation process.

+In summary -

+Before BGP can start neighbor establishment it waits for below subsystems.

+BGP			  :  depends on data replay from fdbsyncd to kernel

+fdbsyncd 	:  depends on data replay from intfMgr, vlanMgr, vxlanMgr, VrfMgr  to kernel

+vxlan  		  :  depends on data replay from vlanMgr to kernel

+Once BGP sessions are established,  fdbsyncd waits for its own reconciliation timer to expire and also for orchagent to reach reconciled state before it can sweep/update its own app_db tables to complete reconciliation process.

 The below detailed sequence diagram explains the interaction during the restore, replay and reconcile phase.